 Their load times are not always the fastest either.
 According to a Kissmetrics study, 47% of consumers believe a site should load in less than 2 seconds.
 And 40% of consumers will leave the site if it takes longer than 3 seconds to load.

-If you web host cannot provide you fast loading times, and you aren’t optimizing your website for speed and performance, you risk losing out on a lot of site traffic.
+If your web hosting service provider cannot provide you fast loading times, and you aren't optimizing your website for speed and performance, you risk losing out on a lot of site traffic.

 Up-selling is a business model